gguzzy/2s-KAGCN/README.md

         year = {2019},
 	}
 # Contact
-For any questions, feel free to contact: `lei.shi@nlpr.ia.ac.cn`
+For any questions, feel free to contact: `gianluca.guzzetta@studenti.polito.it`